 The executive team should introduce the Improvement Kata into all levels of the organisation.
 The Improvement Kata encourages problem solving via experimentation, to proceed towards a goal in iterative, incremental steps amid ambiguities, uncertainties, and difficulties.
 It is the most effective way to manage a gradual co-emergence of Lean Product Development and Continuous Delivery.

-Experimentation with organisational change should include a shift in technology strategy from IT As A Cost Centre to IT As A Business Differentiator.
+Experimentation with organisational change should include a transition from IT As A Cost Centre to IT As A Business Differentiator.
 This means technology staff moving from the IT department to work in long-lived, outcome-oriented teams in one or more product departments, which are accounted for as profit centres and responsible for their own investment decisions.
 One way to do this is to create a Digital department of co-located product and technology staff, with shared incentives to create new product offerings.
 Handoffs and activities in value streams will be dramatically reduced, resulting in much faster cycle times and tighter customer feedback loops.

 Instead of an annual budget and a set of fixed scope projects, there needs to be a rolling budget that funds a rolling plan linked to desired outcomes and strategic business objectives.
 The scope, resources, and deadlines of the rolling plan should be constantly refined by validated learnings from customers, as delivery teams run experiments to find problem/solution fit and problem/market for a particular business capability.